 The 7 Series suspension is nearly as flawless as its engines, whether cruising in a straight line on a rough road or tossing through curves.
-The 7 Series has the first double-wishbone front suspension ever in a BMW passenger car, believe it or not, and the package delivers what might be the best blend of ride comfort and handling response available in a large luxury sedan.
+The 7 Series has the first double-wishbone front suspension ever in a BMW passenger car, and the package delivers what might be the best blend of ride comfort and handling response available in a large luxury sedan.

 The Driving Dynamics Control system offers four suspension modes: Comfort, Normal, Sport and Sport Plus.
 The different modes change the performance characteristics of the car in the areas of shock absorber firmness, throttle response, transmission shift characteristics, power steering assist level, and Dynamic Stability control points (how much the electronic stability control will allow the car to slide before it engages).

 That said, the 4.4-liter V8 engine in the 750i and 750Li models is brilliant.
-It gains 45 horsepower for 2013, up to 445 hp; and 30 pound-feet of torque, up to 480 pound-feet.
-It is flawless.
-BMW claims that the 750i will shoot from zero to 60 mph in 5.1 seconds, on par with sports cars like the Porsche 911, and we don't doubt it.
-Fuel economy is EPA-rated at 17/25 mpg or 16/24 mpg for the 750i xDrive with all-wheel drive.
-We got 19.4 mpg, driving it casually using the Eco Pro mode, which cuts power.
-We were never hindered by the loss of acceleration, though.
+Generating 445 horsepower and 480 pound-feet of torque, it's close to flawless.
+BMW claims that the 750i will shoot from 0 to 60 mph in 4.7 seconds, on par with sports cars such as the Porsche 911, and we don't doubt it.
+Fuel economy is EPA-rated at 17/25 mpg, or 16/24 mpg for the 750i xDrive with all-wheel drive.
+We got 19.4 mpg, driving it casually using the Eco Pro mode, which cuts power; but we were never hindered by loss of acceleration.

 The Alpina B7 is the closest BMW will come to an M version of the 7 Series.
-The aftermarket company has been working with BMW since 1975, and they're trusted, so by Alpina doing the hot-rod 7 Series, BMW didn't have to make the investment of an M version.
-The 7 is so big and heavy anyhow, BMW probably wouldn't bother.
+The aftermarket company has been working with BMW since 1975, and they're trusted; so with Alpina doing the hot-rod 7 Series, BMW didn't have to make the investment of an M version.
+The 7 is so big and heavy anyhow, that BMW probably wouldn't bother.